Artist and Writer

 Most Mississippians are more familiar with Laurie’s books than her other artwork.
-However, she was supporting herself by making and selling the pins you see below and on cards in the picture on the right for four years before the release of her first book!
+However, she was supporting herself by making and selling the pins you see below and on cards in the picture above on the right for four years before the release of her first book!

-The pins are made through a COLLAGE process—CUTTING WITH SCISSORS AND GLUING—and this is the same way Laurie creates the illustrations for her books.
+The pins are made through a COLLAGE process—CUTTING WITH SCISSORS AND GLUING—and this is the same way Laurie creates illustrations for her children’s books.
 An epoxy coat makes these lightweight pins look like enamel!

 Besides CREATING, here are a few

 Click here to see some shots of